lucasnantonio/lucasnantonio.github.io/src/posts/petal/Insights.md

   </video>
 </div>

-This is just the beggining of Insights at Petal.
+This is just the beginning of Insights at Petal.
 Keep sending us your feedback :)